BA (Ord) in Early Childhood Studies - BlendedBook Your Place Now

 • QQI Level 6 Advanced Supervision in Childcare

-This is a one year blended learning programme including approximately 8 tutorials.
+This is a blended learning programme including approximately 8 tutorials delivered over 14 months.
 These tutorials are held regionally in Dublin, Gort, Carlow, Navan, Roscommon and Cork.

 The tutorials are held at the start of each module and these workshops lay out the module, the content to be covered, the assessment and expectations for successful completion and where and how to access the information on the LMU's weblearn platform.